Identify, Inform, and Empower.

 The doctor's guide to ID YOUR IRD.

-ID YOUR IRD is a Spark Therapeutics initiative designed to provide access to genetic testing for eligible people with certain inherited retinal diseases (IRDs) at no cost to them, subject to the terms and conditions of the program.
+ID YOUR IRD is a Spark Therapeutics initiative designed to provide access to genetic testing for eligible U.S. residents with certain inherited retinal diseases (IRDs) at no cost to them, subject to the terms and conditions of the program.

 Understanding of genetic mutations, including those that can cause IRDs, is continually evolving—and so are the methods used for genetic testing.
 With the identification of new genes, and the growing focus on gene therapy research, genetic testing may provide valuable insight into a patient's vision impairment.
 Our testing panel includes 31 genes in which mutations have been found to cause certain early-onset, rod-mediated IRDs.
 While it will not be able to provide genetic information to everyone with an IRD, the initiative aims to inform as many people as possible.
 Participation is subject to the terms and conditions of the ID YOUR IRD initiative.